Azure/bicep-types-az/generated/datamigration/microsoft.datamigration/2018-03-31-preview/types.md

 * **details**: [ODataError](#odataerror)[]: Inner errors that caused this error
 * **message**: string: The human-readable description of the error

-## ConnectToSource.SqlServer
+## ConnectToSourceSqlServerTaskProperties
 ### Properties
 * **input**: [ConnectToSourceSqlServerTaskInput](#connecttosourcesqlservertaskinput): Input for the task that validates connection to SQL Server and also validates source server requirements
 * **output**: [ConnectToSourceSqlServerTaskOutput](#connecttosourcesqlservertaskoutput)[] (ReadOnly): Task output.
 This is ignored if submitted.
-* **taskType**: 'ConnectToSource.SqlServer' (Required): Properties for the task that validates connection to SQL Server and also validates source server requirements
+* **taskType**: 'ConnectToSource.SqlServer' (Required): Task type.

 ## ConnectToSourceSqlServerTaskInput
 ### Properties
 * **checkPermissionsGroup**: 'Default' | 'MigrationFromSqlServerToAzureDB': Permission group for validations.
+These groups will run a set of permissions for validating user activity.
+Select the permission group for the activity that you are performing.
 * **CollectAgentJobs**: bool: Flag for whether to collect agent jobs from source server.
 * **CollectLogins**: bool: Flag for whether to collect logins from source server.
 * **sourceConnectionInfo**: [SqlConnectionInfo](#sqlconnectioninfo) (Required): Information for connecting to SQL database server

 ## ConnectToSourceSqlServerTaskOutput
 * **Discriminator**: resultType

 ### Base Properties
 * **id**: string (ReadOnly): Result identifier
-### AgentJobLevelOutput
+### ConnectToSourceSqlServerTaskOutputAgentJobLevel
 #### Properties
 * **isEnabled**: bool (ReadOnly): The state of the original AgentJob.
 * **jobCategory**: string (ReadOnly): The type of AgentJob.